Virtual Users

 • Uses available tools (discovered dynamically)

-• In the flow description, you should clearly define how MCP tools are to be used.
+💡In the → Flow Description, you should clearly define how MCP tools are to be used.
 The model will follow the order and logic you specify in the flow description, not the order in which the MCP servers were added.

-🔎 Good to know: Failure Case behavior
+Failure Case behavior

-For both MCP and Web Request your flow description doesn't need to handle failure cases manually.
+💡Good to know: For both MCP and Web Request your flow description doesn't need to handle failure cases manually.
 This is done in the "Add Virtual User" Conversation Handling Activity.

 Add Virtual User